-Now that we know the force values, the next step is to figure out where the axle goes so all those forces balance.
+Now we know the force values, the next step is to figure out where the axle goes so all those forces balance.
 We do that by summing the moments — basically, to sum the loads multiplied by their distance from the tongue load.
 By setting the moments with forces up equal to the moments with forces down, we can solve for axle position.

 Or, using the example, if WT is 15% (instead of 12%), the axle position becomes 97.6″

 When building your own trailer, run the calculations a few times with different load scenarios.
 Design for the maximums.
 After evaluation, make a judgement call for the final trailer axle position.

 That’s it.
 Now you know how to calculate proper trailer axle position.

 What is different for multiple axles?
 Nothing.
 Use the central position of the axle group for all the measurements and calculations.
 Treat them as a single axle.
 Note: This simplification works for loading and trailer axle position on load sharing multiple axles, but not for stress or stiffness calculations.